 Getting Here

 Monument Valley is located on the eastern part of the Utah/Arizona border.
 A small settlement, Goulding, is located just outside the Tribal Park and provides basic traveler services.
 The View Hotel is another option for lodging in the area and is located inside the park.
-Kayenta, Arizona and Mexican Hat, Utah provide slightly more populous base camps for exploring the area.
+Kayenta, Arizona, and Mexican Hat, Utah provide slightly more populous base camps for exploring the area.

 From Mexican Hat, drive south along US Highway 163 for 20 miles.
 Turn left onto Monument Valley Road and travel for another 6 miles to reach the Tribal Park.